Available with 3D Analyst license.

 You can edit existing triangulated irregular networks (TINs) and add any supplemental data you have.
 If you have a TIN surface representing the study area and data that shows how the surface has changed since the TIN was constructed, you can add these features to the TIN and optionally save it as a new TIN.
 For example, this could include line feature classes that represent roadways or new elevation data, such as point feature classes that show mining excavation in the study area.

-There are two ways to edit a TIN in: using the interactive TIN Editor in a map view and using the Edit TIN geoprocessing tool in the TIN Management toolset in the 3D Analyst toolbox.
+There are two ways to edit a TIN in: using the interactive TIN Editor in a map view and using the Edit TIN geoprocessing tool in the 3D Analyst toolbox.

 The TIN editing tools allow you to interactively edit individual features that contribute to the TIN surface.
 The TIN editing tools allow you to directly add, remove, or modify TIN nodes, breaklines, or polygons.
 For an overview of the TIN Editor, see Interactive TIN Editor in ArcGIS Pro.